-Therefore, the University has procedures in place to ensure that proposals for new programmes are scrutinised closely and that programmes are reviewed on an annual basis.
-In addition, modules are reviewed each time they are taught, and Schools are reviewed on a six yearly cycle (Periodic Review and Enhancement Process).
+Therefore, the University has procedures in place to ensure that proposals for new programmes are scrutinised closely.
+As part of the University's quality assurance framework, Continuous Action for Programme Enhancement (CAPE) is a key mechanism by which the University can assure itself of the quality, and maintain the academic standards, of its programmes.
+In addition modules are reviewed each time they are taught, and Schools are reviewed on a five yearly cycle (Periodic School Review).

 New requirements brought about by the Consumer Rights Act 2015 (CRA) and the launch of the Competition and Markets Authority (CMA) Advice to Higher Education Providers mean that applicants must be given clear, accurate and easily understandable material information at the correct time in order to make an informed decision when choosing a course of study or a Higher Education provider.
-The University will therefore, take all appropriate steps to deliver high quality programmes and modules which takes into account best practice, in accordance with the public information available via the University website and associated prospectuses.
+The University, therefore takes all appropriate steps to deliver high quality programmes and modules which takes into account best practice, in accordance with the public information available via the University website and associated prospectuses.

-New Programmes for September 2019 entry: Schools are asked to note a two year lead-in as shown in the New Programme Approval Flowchart.
-Under CMA Guidance, new programmes should not be listed in University websites or publications, or advertised in any media, until the programme has been fully approved by the Courses and Regulations Group.
+New Programmes for September 2024 entry: Schools are asked to note a two year lead-in as shown in the New Programme Approval Flowchart .
+Under CMA Guidance, new programmes should not be listed in University websites or publications, or advertised in any media, until the programme has been fully approved by the Education Committee (Quality and Standards).

 Any changes to programmes must comply with the Queen’s quality enhancement and assurance requirements.
-All major modifications to taught programmes (undergraduate, postgraduate), including the taught elements of professional doctorates, must also be approved by the Courses and Regulations Group.
+All major modifications to taught programmes (undergraduate, postgraduate), including the taught elements of professional doctorates, must also be approved by the Education Committee (Quality and Standards).

 The following sections cover the quality assurance procedures that will apply to: